grantcolley/dotnetwhat/README.md

 >
 > ### A piece of paper has the address of a house written on it
 >
 > The house is a reference type object in memory.
 The address is the reference pointing to where that object is located in memory.
-The piece of paper is the variable containing the address to the object in memory.
+The piece of paper is the variable containing the address pointing to the object in memory.
 >
-> If you copy the same address to another piece of paper, you now have two variables pointing to the same object in memory.
+> If you copy the same address to another piece of paper (another variable), you now have two variables pointing to the same object in memory.
 If you were to paint the door of the house green, both pieces of paper still point to the same house which now has a green door.
 >
 > You cross out the address on the first piece of paper and replace it with the address of another house.
 Now each piece of paper (variables) have different addresses (references) each pointing to different houses (objects).
 >